cotes2020/jekyll-theme-chirpy/_posts/api/2022-12-01-ten-best-practices-to-launch-apis-in-2023.md

 ---
 title: 10 Best Practices to Launch APIs in 2023
-excerpt: "The guide can help launch successful APIs while gauging the potential issues and keeping things on track."
+description: "The guide can help launch successful APIs while gauging the potential issues and keeping things on track."
 tags: ["api", "api best practices", "design"]
 category: ["architecture", "api"]
 date: 2022-12-01